Menstuff® has information on

 2. She "forgot" your birthday Whether or not you have forgotten her birthday in the past, this year she forgot yours.
 Two things are possible: either you messed up so bad in her eyes that she could not bring herself to saying "happy birthday," or she is sending the loudest message that she is now dancing to another tune, which sounds more like "I Will Survive".

-consider yourself lucky that you did not walk in and witness the new
+lucky that you did not walk in and witness the new dashing

 10. Never-ending evening You decide to walk her all the way home even though she lives across town.
 Once there, she suddenly does not need to be home.
 You then decide that you want to have a cup of coffee (even though you both hate caffeine).
 You chitchat over cake (that you do not touch) until the wee hours of the morning only to circle around town until sunrise.
 Too bad you've got to be at work in 1 hour.